LWV Rogue Valley Local League Positions

 Jackson County Government

-1. Continues to emphasize the importance of citizen involvement and citizen participation in the establishing of policy through citizen advisory groups and commissions.
+- Continues to emphasize the importance of citizen involvement and participation in the establishment of policy through citizen advisory groups and commissions.

-2. Believes that the BOC should provide widespread notice throughout the County of all vacancies on advisory boards and commissions.
-The Board should establish terms of service and qualifications for such positions.
-It should conduct interviews and select candidates who will bring diversity and experience in their service to the County.
+- Believes that the BOC should provide widespread notice throughout their county of all vacancies on advisory boards and commissions.
+The Board should establish terms of service and qualifications of such positions.
+It should conduct interviews and select candidates who will bring diversity and experience in their service to their respective counties.

-3. Reaffirms its belief in the importance of the Oregon Open Meetings Law.
-Notices and agendas for all public meetings of the BOC should be given widespread advance publicity in media throughout the county.
+- Reaffirms its belief in the importance of the Oregon Open Meetings Law (ORS 192.630).
+Notices and agendas for all public meetings of each BOC should be given widespread, advance publicity in media throughout Jackson or Josephine County.

-The League believes that the Charter’s election laws, (Charter, Chapter VII, Section 28: 1, 4, 5) should be amended to conform with state statutes.
+Charter Amendments: The League continues to support the idea the Charter’s election laws, (Charter, Chapter VII, Section 28: 1, 4, 5) should be amended to conform to state statutes.
 This would correct the current inconsistent time intervals regarding initiative and referendum.

 Medford City Charter